joshhendo/dev-check/README.md

 By default, it will not exclude any directories.
 Under most circumstances, you will want to pass in at least one directory (e.g. a tests directory) that includes code which uses `devDependencies`.

-Specifying directories to be excluded is done by passing in `-e` (or `--exclude`) with the directory to ignore.
-This argument can be passed in multiple times.
+Specifying directories to be excluded is done by passing in `-e` (or `--exclude`) with the directory or directories to ignore.
+Pass in multiple directories as a comma separated list.
 For example:

-`dep-check -e tests -e scripts .`
+`dep-check -e tests,scripts .`

 ## Future Improvements
 This project is designed to remain very lightweight, but there are some future improvements that are needed.